2011 Springfield tornado: Long-term effects

 A section of tornado-cleared forest at the end of the tornado's path in Charlton is occasionally visited by student groups to learn about destructive weather and reforestation.
 The educational tours are offered by Pondside, an outdoor educational facility at Prindle Pond in Charlton.

 In August 2012, the Unitarian Universalist Parish of Monson received a new steeple after it was destroyed by the tornado.
 In October 2013, the First Church of Monson similarly replaced its destroyed steeple.

 In May 2014, the Town of Southbridge received $1 million from the Commonwealth of Massachusetts for reconstruction work at Southbridge Municipal Airport, to renovate multiple buildings and rebuild a hangar destroyed by the tornado.

 In October 2017, a rebuilt South End Community Center in Springfield opened on Marble Street, funded by $6 million in federal disaster funding and $4 million in city funds.

 In August 2018, Pope Francis Preparatory School opened on the site of the former Cathedral High School, which was severely damaged by the tornado and demolished in 2014.

-On June 1, 2021, the tenth anniversary of the tornado outbreak, a monument commemorating the tornado's impact on Springfield was unveiled in the East Forest Park neighborhood.
+On June 1, 2021, the tenth anniversary of the tornado, a monument commemorating the tornado's impact on Springfield was unveiled in the East Forest Park neighborhood.

+Other tornadoes

+In addition to the Springfield tornado, five other tornadoes also impacted the greater New England area.